Arunm619/coding/readme.md

 Arthimetic Operation in String:

-1.Minimum sum of squares of character counts in a given string after removing k characters
+**1.Minimum sum of squares of character counts in a given string after removing k characters** [See Solution](https://gist.github.com/arun-sudharsan/cd1917fef6b52b499ec87b106ec18148)

 2.Maximum and minimum sums from two numbers with digit replacements